tuskbuddy/site/exampleSite/content/sausage-potato-and-spinach-soup.md

 description = "The sausage in the thumbnail looks raw.
-I can assure you that you do not need to eat raw sausage to enjoy this soup." image = "/images/sausage-potato-spinach-soup.png" tags = ["soup"] title = "Sausage, Potato, and Spinach Soup" type = "post"
+I can assure you that you do not need to eat raw sausage to enjoy this soup." image = "/images/sausage-potato-spinach-soup.png" tags = ["soup"] title = "Sausage, Potato, & Spinach Soup" type = "post"

 +++